ncssm/morgantonscientific2024/papers/covington/article.md

 \tau_c = \frac{P}{2\dot{P}}
 ```

 With Equation @Equation_3, we then estimated the true age, $\tau$.
-Unlike the characteristic age, the true age of a pulsar incorporates 𝑛, the magnetic braking index or the loss of rotational energy due to ionized material traveling along the pulsar's magnetic field lines, and $P_0$, the initial period upon the formation of the pulsar.
+Unlike the characteristic age, the true age of a pulsar incorporates $n$, the magnetic braking index or the loss of rotational energy due to ionized material traveling along the pulsar's magnetic field lines, and $P_0$, the initial period upon the formation of the pulsar.

 ```{math}
 :label: Equation_3